Stained Glass Images

 Stained glass enriches the worship service in many ways.
 Congregation members use them to meditate on the stories and truths of our faith.
 Many pastors have preached sermon series on the stained glass windows in their churches.

 But could stained glass be used as part of the worship service itself?
 This section explains an attempt to that.
-Over the past 15 years I’ve developed four worship services that combine God’s Word with stained glass and song.
+Over the past years I’ve developed four worship services that combine God’s Word with stained glass and song.
 I’ve used them in numerous churches and in a number nursing homes as .an evangelism tool.

 The links on the left will let you access samples of the songs and the service folders.
 The worship service folders below will give you an idea of the nature of the service.
 All the elements of the service use stained glass.
+(The services start automatically.
+Use your browser’s back arrow to return to this page.)

 These files are not meant to be shared, only to give you an idea of something else that can be done with stained glass.
 Perhaps they will generate additional ideas.